djbottrill/ESP32-Z80-Emulator/README.md

 The variable BP sets the breakpoint address.

 The variable BPMode sets the Breakpoint action:
-Mode 0 - Halt immediatlye and single setp
+Mode 0 - Halt immediately and single step thereafter until switch one is turned off Mode 1 - Halt at breakpoint and single step thereafter Mode 2 - Stop each time the breakpoint is reached

-Mode 1 - Halt and breakpoint and single setp thereafter Mode 2 - Steop each time the breakpoint is reached
+Whenver the Z80 stops an a breakpoint all registers are dumped to the console along with the next 4 bytes of code and the top stack entry.

 If switch one is on when the ESP32 starts then breakpoint mode is enabled, note that this slows the emulator down by around 50%.
-Pressing switch 2 will start the Z80 allowing you to turn switch one off if you don't want the CPU stop at the first breakpoint straight away.
+Pressing switch 2 will start the Z80 allowing you to turn switch one off if you don't want the CPU to stop at the first breakpoint straight away.
 I will probably update the emulator to ask for the breakpoint address and mode interactively on the console in future versions.

 The emulator has a virtual 6850 UART that has a base address of 0x80 the baud rate is fixed by the emulator sofware as is configure for 115200 baud.